Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 It’s a multi-purpose grinder designed for single-dosing.
 This means that it has a very low amount of ground coffee retained inside the burr chamber.
 There’s also a set of bellows on the grinder, so you can blow out the remaining grinds.
 This enables you to switch between beans or brewing styles without worries.

 The DF64 has 64 mm flat burrs (hence the name).
-For that reason, it’s also very easy to install burrs from other manufacturers, if you want to try a new flavor profile.
+For that reason, it’s also very easy to install new ones from other manufacturers, if you want to try a different flavor profile.
 Many users upgrade to SSP burrs right away to achieve that super clean flavor you can only get from a certain kind of professional burr sets.

 However, the grinder also tastes quite good with the new and upgraded stock burrs.
 The flavor profile is especially good for espresso, but it will also do a pretty good pour over.